The Open University since 2006

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

 One of the most important technologies in use today is also one of the smallest.
 The microchip was invented in Scotland in 1947 and is now at the heart of the electronics industry.
-This unit uses video clips to explore how the microchip is made and how it works, and to predict the future of this incredible technology.
+This free course, The incredible shrinking chip, uses video clips to explore how the microchip is made and how it works, and to predict the future of this incredible technology.

 - define Moore's Law.